KendraBikram/Mortgage_calculator/README.md

 o The app should allow the user to compare at least two different mortgage scenarios using an amortization table.

 # Tools
-IDE and SDK: Android Studio with SDK API 19: Android 4.4 (KitKat) Programming Langugage: Kotlin
+IDE and SDK: Android Studio with SDK API 19: Android 4.4 (KitKat) <br>
+Programming Langugage: Kotlin

 # SDLC